 - Thursday 15th November 2018

 Rachel Billington – A friend of Siobhan’s, Rachel is the Author of over 20 books, and sits on the board of the Longford Trust.

-Hilary Delamere – Siobhan’s Literary Agent and now Executor of Siobhan’s Literary estate.
-For rights information please contact Hilary directly at email@example.com or visit the website www.theagency.co.uk/agents/hilary-delamere
+Hilary Delamere – Siobhan’s Literary Agent and now Executor of the Siobhan Dowd Literary Estate.
+For film, TV and translation rights enquiries and other publishing information please visit the website www.theagency.co.uk or contact Hilary at email@example.com.

 Denise Dowd – Siobhan’s Sister (Denise was the middle sister, Siobhan the youngest.
 Eldest sister Oona also supports the Trust’s work, as well as many Irish cousins!)

 Julia Eccleshare – Julia is the Guardian Children’s Books Editor, writer, broadcaster and widely acknowledged expert on all things Childrens books.
 She has been (and continues to be) the Judge for many Childrens Book Awards.

 John Thesis – John is Siobhan’s nephew, and works for PriceWaterhouseCoopers.

 The Director of the Trust is Kate Powling.